concur/developer.concur.com/src/api-reference/receipts/endpoints.markdown

 If you are not providing an image with your receipt data, the body of the request should be your receipt JSON.

 Receipt images may be posted along with data.
 In this case, SAP Concur will use the provided image instead of generating a new one.
 To post data and an image, use multipart form data.
 The `Content-Type:multipart/form-data` header must be set.
 The image should be included under the key `image`, and the receipt JSON should be included under the key `receipt`.
-For information regarding image size, dimension, and type, please refer to [Supported Image Information](#supported-image-information).
+For information regarding image size, dimension, and type, please refer to [Supported Image Formats](#supported-image-formats).

 _Example Requests:_